-User branch Fau PocivAccount automat disconneila dhia Galdia and ausilahla user branch For PosixAccount external directories, this field is not available.
+User branch For PosixAccount external directories, this field is not available.
 Group branch For PosixAccount external directories, this field is not available.
 Certification authority branch This field defines the location of the CA on the external LDAP base.
 This location is used especially when searching for the CA used in SSL.
-This field does not necessarily need to be configured but in this case, in order for the SSL authentication method to work, the CA must be specified in the list of trusted CAs in the configuration of the SSL method.
+NOTE This field does not necessarily need to be configured but in this case, in order for the SSL authentication method to work, the CA must be specified in the list of trusted CAs in the configuration of the SSL method.
 (See Users > Authentication module > Available methods tab: add the authentication method Certificate (SSL) and indicate the CA in the right column "Trusted CAs").